Book Our Speakers

 Both talks are suitable for the general public; we can also modify them for more specialized audiences such as health care professionals, graduate students or caregivers.

-To book one of our presentations, or to find out more about them, please contact our Director of Outreach and Education, Ayana Woods, at firstname.lastname@example.org or scroll all the way down to the form below.
+To book one of our presentations, or to find out more about them, please contact our Office of Education & Outreach, at firstname.lastname@example.org.

 - Why many doctors undertreat pain and how you can get effective pain treatment